 The boredom and isolation of a youth spent on a ranch out in Colorado drove the young Kuhler to fill notebook after notebook with illuminations of his own private country.
 Despite its slightly latinate name, Rocaterrania was founded by Eastern European immigrants (Kuhler himself is the son of a German immigrant).
 And despite the somewhat saccharine appellation reminiscent of Ruritania, Kuhler’s country is all but peaceful, prosperous and quiet.

 It’s no wonder Kuhler was reluctant to publicise the existence of his troubled ‘inner country’.
 But it is a shame – the illustrations of the people and places in Rocaterrania look fantastic.
-And in any case, now there’s the upcoming feature-length film, also called Rocaterrania, by documentary-maker Brett Ingram.
+And in any case, now there’s the feature-length film, also called Rocaterrania, by documentary-maker Brett Ingram.

 This map shows the location of Rocaterrania on the St Lawrence River, and its borders with the US and Canada.
 Multicultural Rocaterrania possesses a corridor to the river, in which is located the town of Katerin Shtot (sounds Yiddish, or at least looks like it because of the phonetic spelling).
 A large, uninhabited area to the west is called Westerwald (German).
 A town on the east bank of Lago Eldorado (Spanish) is the town of Novo Tyumen (Russian), on its west bank is Biala (which sounds more Polish), and further west are places called Serbia, East New Serbia and Black New Serbia.